dotlang/language/README.md

 void _() this.y=9;  //initialize code for static instance

 ```
-- If field is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon instaitiation inside `$()`.
+- If field or local variable is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon instaitiation inside `$()`.
 So you can only assign to it once.
 Note that, they still can be mutated if they provide appropriate methods.
 If you need truly immutable classes, you have to implement the logic in your code.
 - You can assign value to fields when calling `$()` operatos: `auto result = $(x:1, y:5);`.
 This is used for const fields.
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
 - Any assignment to an immutable variable is allowed but will create a new reference.
 As long as the variable is not `const` assignments are ok.